 (c) Crown Copyright

 Parc Penallta is another great place if you want to get some fresh air while in Caerphilly.
-The paths are easy to follow, and you can walk all the way up to the summit.
-The landscape architecture of the gardens is beautiful and if you hike to the top, there are lovely views of the valleys; plus it is a great spot to fly a kite should you be so inclined.
+The paths are easy to follow, the gardens are beautiful and if you hike to the park’s highest point, there are lovely views of the South Wales valleys.
+The star attraction, however, has to be Sultan the Pit Pony, a 200m long earth sculpture which honours the ponies that worked in the old collieries.

 Our 101 team have been working with local tourism, business, community and Council initiatives to bring you some of the best ways for you to live your connection to Caerphilly.